UK at risk of terror attacks from Afghanistan after troop withdrawal, warns MI5

 Much of this extremism is spawned online, said Mr McCallum.

-There were no specific acts of serious violence linked, as yet, to the racist outpouring directed at England footballers Bukayo Saka, Marcus Rashford and Jadon Sancho after the Euro finals, but he added, “racism is a toxic issue that we confront every day, most notably to deal with extreme racism.
+There were no specific acts of serious violence linked, as yet, to the racist outpouring directed at England footballers Bukayo Saka, Marcus Rashford and Jadon Sancho after the Euro 2020 final, and he stated: “Racism is a toxic issue that we confront every day, most notably to deal with extreme racism.

 “Always there is the online environment, with thousands exchanging hate filled rhetoric or claiming violent aspirations to impress each other in an extremist echo chamber, leaving us to try and determine which individuals among those thousands might actually mobilise towards violence.”

-Worrying characteristics in the right-wing threat include the high percentage of teenagers, one of them arrested just 13 years old, said the Director-General, as well as obsessive interest in weaponry with attempts, at times, to assemble explosive devices and firearms online.
+Worrying characteristics in the right-wing threat include the high percentage of teenagers, one of them arrested was just 13 years old, said the director-general, as well as obsessive interest in weaponry with attempts, at times, to assemble explosive devices and firearms online.

 Join our new commenting forum